djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_4.md

 ### Thanks

 Thanks to [@computerdruid](https://github.com/computerdruid) and [@tmandry](https://github.com/tmandry) in particular for reviewing this series of posts and helping me hone my understanding of `impl Trait`.

+{% footnote() %}
+Don't get me wrong, I actually like type inference and use it all the time.
+However, I think of Rust's typing philosophy as a kind of ["stabilized inference"](https://en.wikipedia.org/wiki/Mechanically_stabilized_earth) model.

+In geotechnical engineering, it's common practice to use regular soil for building retaining walls, seawalls, and dikes.
+However, soil alone is not very strong and can easily flow when exposed to movement or water.
+A seawall made of plain soil would very quickly collapse from the soil shifting and flowing, but we can fix that by adding "_reinforcement_" to it.
+These are layers within the soil that provide stiffness and friction to prevent the soil from moving.
+It's kind of like a dirt sandwich with many layers, and it's [surprisingly effective](https://www.youtube.com/watch?v=0olpSN6_TCc).

+I think of Rust's type inference like the soil: it's on-site, abundant, and a natural choice for construction.
+But it has a tendency to shift and flow because it's only loosely held together.
+In large quantities it can quickly shift and flow when exposed to change.
+Likewise, I think of function signatures as the reinforcement.
+It's not a lot of material, but it's stiff and prevents the type inference inside of function bodies from moving too much.
+Just this little bit of added stiffness prevents changes from propagating across function boundaries, keeping the system as a whole stable.

+This is why I like type inference in statements, but I'm not a fan of type inference in function signatures.
+{% end %}